Conor DelaneyMD, MCh, PhD, FRCSI, FACS, FASCRS, FRCSI, Professor of Surgery, Cleveland Clinic

 Chairman, Digestive Disease and Surgery Institute

 Dr. Delaney has received a number of prizes, scholarships and awards over the course of his career in training, education and research.
-He is a member and serves on administrative committees of many national and international professional societies, serves on the editorial board of eight national and international journals, and is the founder and past-president of the International Society for Laparoscopic Colorectal Surgery, and Midwest Surgical Association.
+He is a member and serves on administrative committees of many national and international professional societies, serves on the editorial board of eight national and international journals, is the past-president of the International Society for Laparoscopic Colorectal Surgery, and the Midwest Surgical Association, and is the Treasurer of the American Society of Colon and Rectal Surgeons.
 He has a number of patents, and several years ago founded a healthcare analytics company called Socrates Analytics based on his his interest in IT, healthcare finances, process and operations.

-Dr. Delaney has given over 320 lectures nationally and internationally and has published eight books and 350 other manuscripts in scientific journals on topics relating to surgical education, colorectal cancer surgery, laparoscopic colorectal surgery and peri-operative care for intestinal surgery.
-His clinical interests include laparoscopic colorectal surgery, carcinoma of the colon, rectum and anus; Crohn's disease and ulcerative colitis, sphincter-saving surgery, re-operative abdominal surgery and colonoscopy.
+Dr. Delaney has given over 400 lectures nationally and internationally and has published 12 books and 380 other manuscripts relating to surgical education, colorectal cancer surgery, laparoscopic colorectal surgery and peri-operative care for intestinal surgery.
+His clinical interests include laparoscopic colorectal surgery, carcinoma of the colon, rectum and anus; Crohn’s disease and ulcerative colitis, sphincter-saving surgery, re-operative abdominal surgery and colonoscopy.
 His research interests include various aspects of colorectal surgery, cost-efficiency in surgery, and surgical education.